jbannick/rust_dds_tms_01/README.md

 * Windows 11 86x64 Intel i9
 * MacOS 13 Intel i5

+Note: The startup message:
+"rustdds::network::udp_listener - UDPListener::new_multicast() not implemented for IpV6"
+is not a failure condition.
+It simply notifies that this implementation of DDS does not support ipV6.

 ### Beyond:

 This is a "Hello World!" app for TMS in Rust.